 After trying several medications and supplements, and researching natural methods to help my thyroid, I settled on a natural prescription, supplements and focusing on certain foods in my diet.

 After about 6 months I had dropped thirty pounds and was feeling like my old self.
 I started going to the gym regularly and doing DDPYoga (google it) and my body was responding beautifully.

 Here are some of the things I added to my diet to help me recover via a more natural way and maintain my recovery.

-Seaweed: I know… ewwww.
+Seaweed: I know… Ewwww.
 But actually, I found the Sushi restaurant nearby made a delicious seaweed salad.
 I treat myself a couple of times a month.
 I also bought the dried sheets and made my own vegetable rolls.
 Why seaweed?
 The iodine.
-Iodine is an important nutrient which the thyroid turns into thyroid hormones.
+Iodine is an important nutrient in which the thyroid turns into thyroid hormones.
 Just one dried sheet contains the recommended value of iodine.
 I also found a liquid supplement which I added a couple of drops to my morning tea.

 Brazil Nuts: Brazil nuts contain selenium and studies show selenium helps with the production of active thyroid hormones.
 They also contain zinc which is another nutrient for your thyroid.

 Blueberries: Really any berry which is high in antioxidants are really good for supporting your thyroid.
 I read that one study suggested people with hypothyroidism have higher levels of free radicals.
 So eating more antioxidants helps the body get rid of these free radicals.